Daniel J. Frey

 Where Are The Strong

-When the unexpected tragedy falls upon us, we ask where are the strong?
+When the unexpected tragedy falls upon us, we ask Where are the strong?

-A child cries in the night, alone, afraid, in the next room their mother is beaten she asks…
+A child cries in the night, alone, afraid, in the next room, their mother is beaten, she asks…

 Where are the strong?

-A man is stopped in the street because of the color of his skin, he's afraid, he's done nothing wrong, but a fear he's grown up with confuses his reason.
+He's afraid, having done nothing wrong, but a fear he's grown up with confuses his reason.

 He's afraid.